shivaaganesh3/Odoo-x-Hackathon-IITM/README.md

 ## 🙏 Acknowledgments

-- Built with modern web technologies
+- Built with Flask and Vue.js ecosystems
-- Inspired by agile project management principles
+- Powered by modern web development best practices
-- Designed for scalability and performance
+- Designed for scalability and maintainability

 ---

-**Smart Task Prioritization Engine** - Making project management intelligent and efficient! 🚀
+**Synergy Sphere** - Intelligent project management for modern teams! 🚀